A-Maugli/Ledger-Safe-Backup/doc/ledger_safe_restore_example.md

 word24:	style
 ```

+# Recover Ledger
-## From the recovery sheet, enter Master Passhprase to Ledger HW wallet
+From the Recovery Sheet, enter Master Passhprase to a Ledger HW wallet.

-Check generated addresses and account balances
+Verify the generated addresses and account balances.

 ## Tidying up

-"Burn" all papers, including Recovery Sheet, if it was a
+Ddestroy (for example, burn) all papers used for manual work, including Recovery Sheet, if it was a
-"Ledger Safe Backup" check operation
+"Ledger Safe Backup" check operation.

 Keep the Recovery Sheet, if it was a "Ledger Restore from Shares" operation.
-And consider to
+And consider
-- generate a new secret on another Ledger,
+- generating a new secret on another Ledger,
-- save account amounts to the new addresses,
+- moving account balances to new addresses,
-- start Ledger Secure Backup for new secret... it is a never ending story.
+- starting a Ledger Secure Backup for new secret.